GTBitsOfGood/umi-feeds-backend/README.md

 - Assign an issue to yourself and move it to the "In Progress" pipeline.
 You will have to use ZenHub, either through the [Chrome or Firefox extension](https://www.zenhub.com/extension) or through their [web-app](https://app.zenhub.com/), to do this. **Pro-tip**: ZenHub will let you filter issues by labels and milestones.
 - Create a new branch in the format `[NAME]/[ISSUE-NUMBER]-[SHORT-DESCRIPTION]` (issue number is optional) by running `git checkout -b [BRANCH NAME]`.
   - example branch name: `daniel/48-setup-ci`
 - Be sure to lint, format, and type-check your code occasionally to catch errors by running `npm run lint`.
 Reach out to an EM if you are having problems with the type-checker or are blocked by anything else in general.
+You can auto-fix many linting errors with `npm run lint:fix`.
 - You can run the unit and integration test suite with `npm run test`.
 - Commit changes and then push your branch by running `git push -u origin [BRANCH NAME]`.
 - Create a pull request (PR) on GitHub to merge your branch into `develop`.